nikrays/zapret2/docs/manual.en.md

 According to the standard, for IPv6 fragmentation, the "next protocol" is only read from the first fragment (where offset=0).
 In subsequent fragments, it does not have to match and is ignored.
 Manipulating the "next protocol" field of subsequent fragments is a well-known penetration attack technique described in various security articles, allowing one to bypass certain firewalls.
 `ipfrag2` implements this capability for two fragments via the `ipfrag_next` parameter.
-Some firewalls can only be bypassed using a larger number of fragments—this would require a custom fragmenter function.
+Some firewalls can only be bypassed using a larger number of fragments-this would require a custom fragmenter function.

 ### wssize_rewrite